Tunbridge Wells services

 Future of the Blue Boys Inn

-Several plans have been made to make use of the pub.
+Since the closure in 2012, several plans have been made to make use of the pub.
 In 2013, there were two plans: one to adapt the pub to become a drive thru, and the other to demolish it and replace it with a two-storey McDonald's drive thru.
 Part of the building was demolished in April 2014.

 In May 2014 the pub became a Grade II listed building.

-| Clacket Lane (M25 west, 21 miles)|
+|Clacket Lane (M25 west, 21 miles)|

 Thurrock (M25 north, 32 miles)